28 Downstream clusters #

 os-migration.service

-:Update all package version on the node OS, by running
+:Update all package versions on the node OS, by running

 transactional-update cleanup up

 .
-This is done to ensure that no old package versions causes an OS migration error.Proceed to migrate the OS to the desired values.
-Migration is done by utilising the
+This is done to ensure that no old package versions cause an OS migration error.Proceed to migrate the OS to the desired values.
+Migration is done by utilizing the

 zypper migration